sys-bio/tellurium/docs/antimony.rst

    var formula k2;

 Variables defined with an equals sign are assigned those values at the start of the simulation.
-In SBML terms, they use the 'Initial Assignment' values.
+In SBML terms, they use the ‘Initial Assignment’ values.
 If the formula is to vary during the course of the simulation, use the Assignment Rule (or Rate Rule) syntax, described later.